-- Operate under the Wisconsin Scope of Practice for the Basic
+- Operate under the Wisconsin Scope of Practice for the Emergency Medical Technician level.

-- Have completed an approved Basic course and subsequent refresher courses
+- Have completed an approved Emergency Medical Technician course and subsequent refresher courses.

-- Maintain current CPR for healthcare providers certification
+- Maintain current certification in CPR for health care providers.

 - Follow approved protocols.

-If a Basic service is not a licensed provider submit an operational plan.
+If an EMT service is not a licensed provider, submit an operational plan.
 Follow the links below for the needed documents:

-Just like any other type of EMS licensure, an individual must obtain their initial Basic provider license within 24 months of successfully completing the Basic course.
-This must be completed from their E-Licensing account which can be accessed by clicking this E-Licensing (exit DHS) link.
-After this has been obtained the Basic will need to complete a Local Credential Agreement (LCA) for the service they wish to be affiliated with.
-Only after both the Service and Medical Directors approve the LCA will the individual be added to the service's roster.
+As for any other type of EMS licensure, you must obtain your initial Emergency Medical Technician provider license within 24 months of successfully completing the EMT course.
+This must be completed from your E-Licensing account.
+After you have obtained your initial Emergency Medical Technician license, you will need to complete a Local Credential Agreement (LCA) for the service you wish to be affiliated with.
+Only after both the service director and the service's Medical Director approve the LCA will you be added to the service's roster.

-Services that wish to provide in-house flexible refresher training may do so by following the directions listed for EMT-Basic In-House Flexible Refresher Request For specific requirements for all levels go to the Renewal/Retraining Requirements page.
+Services that wish to provide in-house, flexible refresher training may do so by following the directions listed for EMT In-House Flexible Refresher Request For specific requirements for all levels, go to the Renewal/Retraining Requirements page.